Dinah Jane

 Dinah Jane Milika Ilaisaane Hansen (/ˈdaɪnə/; born June 22, 1997) is an American singer.
 In 2012, she auditioned for the second season of The X Factor and later became a member of Fifth Harmony, which went on to become one of the best-selling girl groups of all time.
 After the group's hiatus announcement in 2018, Jane began working as a solo artist.

+She signed to Hitco Entertainment and released her debut single "Bottled Up", featuring Ty Dolla Sign and Marc E. Bassy in late 2018.
+Her debut extended play (EP), Dinah Jane 1 was released in April 2019, and was followed by a string of standalone singles up until 2020, after which Jane took a musical hiatus.
+She made her comeback with the single "Ya Ya" in August 2023.
+A year later, she released her second EP, Juice County Volume 1, via Slash Studios.

 Early life

 Dinah Jane grew up in Santa Ana, California, and is the daughter of Gordon Hansen and Milika Amasio.
 She is the eldest of 8 children and grew up with over 24 family members in her home.
 Jane is of Tongan, Samoan, Fijian and Danish descent.
 She is a member of the Church of Jesus Christ of Latter-day Saints.

 Raised in a musical family, Jane was introduced to music at the age of 4.
 She performed in public for the first time at age seven singing the U.S. national anthem, and sang at local events in Orange County.
 In 2011, she recorded her first song "Dancing Like a White Girl".
 She graduated from Orange County School of the Arts in 2015.